gsc-code/OneGenda/README.md

 1. After you save your code changes in VSCode, open your terminal (to any folder).

+(Steps 2 and 3 only have to be done *once* to set your initial config, not every time you commit a change.)

-2. Type `git config --global user.name "Your Name"` and press ENTER.
+3. Type `git config --global user.name "Your Name"` and press ENTER.

-3. Type `git config --global user.email youremail@example.com` and press ENTER.
+4. Type `git config --global user.email youremail@example.com` and press ENTER.

-4. `cd` into your repo folder.
+5. `cd` into your repo folder.

     ```
     PS C:\Users\ruoha\Documents\VSCode Projects\easyu>
     ```

-5. Type `git add .` and press ENTER.
+6. Type `git add .` and press ENTER.

     ```
     PS C:\Users\ruoha\Documents\VSCode Projects\easyu> git add .
     ```

-6. Type `git commit -m "your change description"` with your own description of what you changed in the code.
+7. Type `git commit -m "your change description"` with your own description of what you changed in the code.
 Press ENTER.

-7. Type `git push` and press ENTER.
+8. Type `git push` and press ENTER.

-8. Now, go to the repo's page on GitHub and see if your changes got pushed!
+9. Now, go to the repo's page on GitHub and see if your changes got pushed!

 There is another way to commit/push changes directly on VSCode.